cnunciato/buildkite-sdk/README.md

     -   Pushes the commit and tags to GitHub, triggering the `publish` task
     -   Creates a new GitHub release

-    If for some reason the Buildkite publish job doesn't complete successfully, you can run some or all publish tasks manually by running:
+    If for some reason the Buildkite publish job doesn't complete successfully, you can run some or all publish tasks manually by exporting the applicable environment variables (again, see below), then running:

     ```bash
     npm run clean
     npm run build
     npm run publish                # To publish all packages
-    npx nx publish sdk/typescript  # To publish the Node.js package only
+    npx nx publish sdk/typescript  # To publish only the Node.js package
-    npx nx publish sdk/python      # To publish the Node.js package only
+    npx nx publish sdk/python      # To publish only the Python package
-    npx nx publish sdk/go          # To publish the Node.js package only
+    npx nx publish sdk/go          # To publish only the Go package
-    npx nx publish sdk/ruby        # To publish the Node.js package only
+    npx nx publish sdk/ruby        # To publish only the Ruby package
     ```

 1. Once the Buildkite job completes, verify the releases at their respective URLs: